shaik1002/biggitlabbomb/doc/user/profile/personal_access_tokens.md

 ### Prefill personal access token name and scopes

-You can link directly to the personal access token page and have the form prefilled with a name and list of scopes.
+You can link directly to the Personal Access Token page and have the form prefilled with a name and list of scopes.
 To do this, you can append a `name` parameter and a list of comma-separated scopes to the URL.
 For example: